giancosta86/velvet/README.md

 }
 ```

-It is perfectly acceptable, because `>>` can take an arbitrary number of strings before the block - including a single one with explicit delimiters.
+This is perfectly acceptable, because `>>` can take an arbitrary number of strings before the block - including a single one with explicit delimiters.

-A test has **passed** outcome if its block ends with no exception; otherwise, it is marked as **failed**.
+A test has the **passed** outcome if its block ends with no exception; otherwise, it is marked as **failed**.

 ### Assertions